menu item to create a

 included in the Known Spells "spellbook" if the check box -

-"add auto known spells on level/load" is checked.
+"add auto known spells on level/load"

 If your spellcasting class has a number of spells the character